ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	It accomplishes the following:

-	1. Ensure you are in your home directory (which you already are in unless you wandered off on your own)
+	1. Ensures you are in your home directory (which you already are in unless you wandered off on your own)
-	2. Create a fresh directory that you'll work in for this activity
+	2. Creates a fresh directory that you'll work in for this activity
-	3. Switch to this new directory
+	3. Switches to this new directory

 3. Create a private key.
 It will be the private key your self-signed CA will use so call it `ca-key.pem`: